VisActor/VChart/docs/assets/option/en/component/legend-discrete.md

 ### maxRow(number)

-Effective only when `orient` is `'top'` | `'bottom'`, indicates the maximum number of columns for the legend item, the legend item beyond the maximum number of columns will be hidden.
+Effective only when `orient` is `'top'` | `'bottom'`, indicates the maximum number of rows for the legend item, the legend item beyond the maximum number of rows will be hidden.

 ### item(Object)